kthohr/macrolib/README.md

 MacroLib is a collection of useful C++ routines for solving macroeconomic models.

+For solving linear rational expectations models,
-- gensys++ is a C++ implementation of Chris Sims' gensys program for solving linear rational expectations models.
+- gensys++ is a C++ implementation of Chris Sims' gensys program;
+- uhlig++ is a C++ implementation of Harold Uhlig's method of undertermined coefficients.

 This is designed for use with the Armadillo C++ linear algebra library, which is available at:

 http://arma.sourceforge.net/

-Add the contents of'armadillo_qz' to the same location as the Armadillo header files.